- My child is interested in “everything” and his having a difficult time choosing a major. What should he/she do?

 - The Career Center offers assessments that can aid students in the career discernment process, but there is no magic bullet “test” that will tell students exactly what they should do.
 We recommend that students begin with our VIPS (values, interests, personality, and skills) inventories.

 - It’s possible that our additional assessments - the Strong Interest Inventory and Myers-Briggs Type Indicator (MBTI) - may be beneficial as well.
-The Strong assesses interests (the “what” of career development), while the MBTI assesses personality (the “how” of career development) Students must first meet with a career coach on the Engage team to determine if these assessments are appropriate.
+The Strong assesses interests (the “what” of career development), while the MBTI assesses personality (the “how” of career development) Students must first meet with a career counselor on the Engage team to determine if these assessments are appropriate.
 Sometimes for the assessments to be most beneficial a student should take the time to gain experiences through activities and other career exploration exercises first.

 - The Career Center does not conduct “placement” for students.
 After all, it is the student that is networking, writing their own resume, applying to positions, and conducting their own interviews.
 We can help them develop these necessary skills but it truly is their achievement, their accomplishment in the end.
 We are here to help them learn these skills to succeed in whatever path they choose to pursue.